martin-papy/qdrant-loader/docs/multi-project-support/README.md

 ### For Users

-1. **Current Users**: Your existing configurations will continue to work without any changes
+1. **Current Users**: Your existing configurations need to be migrated to the new format
 2. **New Multi-Project Setup**: See the [User Guide](./user-guide.md) (coming soon)
 3. **Migration**: Follow the [Migration Guide](./migration-guide.md) (coming soon)